 In the old version, adding collaborators wasn’t a clear experience.
 There was lots of fine print on the modal, and ultimately, it was hard to tell when you succesfully added people to your project.

-- The new experience is clear, fixing the complicated old experience
+- The new experience facilitates the act of adding members to a project by fixing the complicated old user experience.

 Before the engineering kick off meeting where we discuss how a feature is going to be built, I iterated on different designs during the design sprint.

 The following are old versions which I iterated on through during the sprint.

 The design below only has one main action button “Add to Project”.
 When a researcher adds a person to the project, they show up on the table on a green row, so it looks like they perhaps are already added.
 What happens if a researcher tries to exit and they have queued up people on the table?
 We couldn’t open a modal on top of this modal.

 The design below separates viewers from members.
 While this keeps the distinction between the two kinds of user types, it makes the experience confusing by having one input that adds people to two different tables.
 This also has the same problem from the design above, where a researcher can queue people and try to exit the modal.